 A Critical Language is a term used to designate a language where the demand outstrips the supply.
-In other words, there is a high need for a language professional in these areas, but we can’t meet the supply.
+In other words, there is a high need for a language professional in these areas, but our country can’t meet the supply.

 These languages are essential for reasons of diplomacy, trade, and national security.
 Because diplomacy, trade and national security fluctuate, the list of Critical Languages fluctuates as well.
-The current list for Critical Languages includes 60 languages, which can be found here https://www.nsep.gov/content/critical-languages.
+The current list for Critical Languages includes 60 languages, which can be found here.

-Everyone knows that foreign language study enhances your Educational Opportunities, and contributes to Leadership Potential and Career Readiness.
+Everyone knows that foreign language study enhances your educational Opportunities, and develops leadership potential and career readiness.
 However, these languages are often overlooked because they may be considered more difficult to learn due to a different alphabet, pronunciation or grammatical structure; they are not closely related to English, like Spanish, French or German would be.

 However, anyone who obtains proficiency in a Critical Language automatically has improved scholarship opportunities as well as improved career prospects, as jobs in government, international companies, non-profit organization or security services are looking for professionals with second language training.

 What are the best languages to get ahead with your career?

 Mandarin and Spanish are on the list, time and again.
 In fact, if you know English, Spanish and Chinese, you can communicate with 2/3 of the world’s population, which never fails to look amazing on a resume!